rozek/lava-lamp-replacement/README.md

 ### Power Supply ###

-During programming and testing, Espruino and LED matrix are powered by the connected computer - but for the intended operaton, a separate power supply is needed.
+During programming and testing, Espruino and LED matrix are powered by the connected computer - but for the intended operation, a separate power supply is needed.

 In this case, an old 5V/1A power adapter from the author's trove was chosen.
 The original power plug was then replaced by an USB-A socket taken from an old USB-A extension cable (that cable was cut in the middle and the half with the socket soldered to the wires from the power adapter)